 Coir mats are made up of 100% natural fibres.
 These environmentally-friendly, natural fibres are derived from the husk of the coconut.
 The husk is the water-resistant layer between the outer coating of the coconut and the hard shell inside.

-The fibres of coir are known for their strength and resilience, after all, they protect the coconut from a variety of conditions, and its waterproof property helps to keep the coconut flesh fresh even if it has floated for many days across the sea.
+The coir fibres are known for their strength and resilience; they protect the coconut from various conditions.
+Their waterproof property helps keep the coconut flesh fresh even if it has floated for many days across the sea.

 The reason for the strength of the coir fibres is thanks to the tough, thick walls of the fibre made from insoluble cellulose.
-Coir fibres also have a high level of lignin which is a substance found in plants that makes the plant woody, brittle and rigid and reduces the chance of the plant rotting.
+Coir fibres also have a high level of lignin, a substance found in plants that makes the plant woody, brittle and rigid and reduces the chance of the plant rotting.

 The natural properties of the coir, or coconut husk, make it ideal for matting as it is water-resistant, strong and durable.
 Furthermore, the eco-friendly nature of the coir makes it the perfect choice for the environmentally conscious customer.

-There are several different types of coir available, and each has its own properties making it perfect for different uses.
-Red coir (although looks brown) is the most popular option for coir matting as it is a heavy-duty fibre.
-As well as entrance matting, red coir can also be found in floor tiles, mattresses and brushes.
+Several types of coir are available, and each has its own properties, making it perfect for different uses.
+Red coir (although it looks brown) is the most popular option for coir matting as it is a heavy-duty fibre.
+As well as entrance matting, red coir can be found in floor tiles, mattresses and brushes.

 Brown coir, on the other hand, is softer than red coir and is used in upholstery for padding.
 White coir is also an option, which is derived from unripe coconuts.
 White coir is much softer than red coir and is often used for fishing nets and ropes.

 As well as making an excellent mat for entranceways, coir matting is even used to protect environments.
 Its protective nature can help to protect against degradation and erosion.
 Coir matting can help to stabilise soils and protect the land while vegetation takes root.